 We already knew that we were starting with a stiff uphill grind to the Rockwall Pass gaining 300 m in first 2.5 km.
 Our warm up was hiking across the campground then it was onto the hill.
 The hill was not as tough as I thought it would be.
 The switchbacks were well graded and our packs were light.
 We covered off the bulk of the elevation to the pass in about 40 minutes which included a few minutes when we stopped and took in the view of Tumbling Peak and Glacier.

 Once the trail levels off it is still 2.4 km to Rockwall Pass.
 As we come up to Wolverine Pass we briefly discuss going for a look.
-I had been on my previous trip and was not all that impressed so Emily vetoed the diversion.
+I had been on my previous trip and was not all that impressed so Micah vetoed the diversion.
 We had along way to go on this day.
 We cruised over Rockwall Pass our first of three passes for the day.
-We did not pause much on this pass maybe it was too early for Emily or just that the views in all directions were so incredible she could not decide where to look.
+We did not pause much on this pass maybe it was too early for Micah or just that the views in all directions were so incredible they could not decide where to look.

 Coming over Rockwall Pass we were presented with one of the grandest views you can find anywhere.
 A 4 km wall of limestone rising 1000 m runs the length of the next valley connecting Mt Drysdale and Limestone Peak.
 I do not know for sure but this must be what inspired the name “Rockwall”.